 To be an authentic and effective Lean Leader, you must first understand what lean is.
-Fundamentally it is based on Respect for People and Continuous Improvement, and both of these need to be in place for a lean culture to thrive.
+Fundamentally, it's based on Respect for People and Continuous Improvement.
+Both of these need to be in place for a lean culture to thrive.

 Creating and communicating a clear vision or purpose

 An effective Lean Leader needs to set out a clear vision or purpose, which is aligned to the strategic goals of the team and the organisation.
 This purpose should also have a clear understanding about customer expectations and a recognition that these are constantly changing; with today's delighters quickly becoming tomorrow's expectations.

 As a leader, I believe that you need to have a strong commitment to self-development; always seeking to improve yourself

 I have valued visiting other organisations to find out about different lean approaches, applying this learning within my own organisation.
 Similarly, we have welcomed a significant number of visitors to the University of Strathclyde who wish to learn about our approach.

 Lean leaders needs to coach, empower, encourage and trust people to solve problems at their own level, whilst also giving them the necessary time and space to solve problems.

 Supporting daily improvement